feyhong1112/GUI-Web-app-MQTT/README.md

 ==========================================================================

 Features:
-   - Login MQTT + SSL/TSL (if you want to disable SSL, you could go to the JavaScript script that mentions "useSSL: true").
+   - Login MQTT + SSL/TSL Websocket (if you want to disable SSL, you could go to the JavaScript script that mentions "useSSL: true").
    - When you log in, it will automatically save the session as long as you are disconnected.

 Publish: